All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 - Dr Chetcuti, Consultant Paediatrician at Leeds Teaching Hospitals NHS Trust, for kindly part funding this project

-- CHIVA and additional charities and organisations who support young people to live well with HIV
+- Chiva and additional charities and organisations who support young people to live well with HIV

 Contact details